-2.5.4 AC Terminal Block Connections
+2.5.4 AC Terminal Block Connections (ME2012, ME2512, and ME3112)

-The inverter has a six-pole AC terminal block and one AC ground terminal to connect the inverter's AC input and output wiring.
+The ME2012, ME2512, and ME3112 models have a six-pole AC terminal block and one AC ground terminal to connect the inverter's AC input and output wiring.
+This terminal block (see Figure 2-8) allows a service/distribution panel (main panel) to be wired to the inverter's input, and also allows a dedicated panel (sub-panel) between the inverter's output wiring and the AC loads.
 To access and view the AC terminal block and ground terminal, remove the two Phillips screws holding the AC wiring access cover plate (see Item 15, Figure 1-3).